mattcooperdev/coopgarms/README.md

 ## UX
 ### The Strategy Plane
 *  Coopgarms is intended to be a B2C ecommerce Site that users can visit to purchase streetwear fashion.
 They will be able to search for specific items or look at a broader category, saving those items to a wishlist for future purchasing if required.
 The simplicity and cleanliness of the layout will allow them to easily browse and purchase items, whilst being able to track their order and review their history.
-Users will also be able to rate and review items to share their information with the greater community.
+Users will also be able to read the latest news in the blog and leave reviews on products they have purchased.

 #### The Sites Ideal User
 * Streetwear afficianado who liked to keep up with the latest trends.